scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 The stochastic expressions are the hyperparameters.
 (Random search is implemented by simply sampling these stochastic expressions.)

-The stochastic expressions currently recognized by hyperopt's optimization algorithms are in the ``hyperopt.hp`` module.
+The stochastic expressions currently recognized by Hyperopt's optimization algorithms are in the ``hyperopt.hp`` module.
 The simplest kind of search spaces are ones that are not nested at all.
 For example, to optimize the simple function ``q`` (defined above) on the interval :math:`[0, 1]`, we could type ``fmin(q, space=hp.uniform('a', 0, 1))``.